ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

 It creates the `Ballerina.toml` file.
 Apart from it, the `hello.bal` source file and the [Package.md](/learn/organizing-ballerina-code/package-layout/#packagemd) files are created.
 For more information on these, see [Package Layout](/learn/organizing-ballerina-code/package-layout/).

-The `Ballerina.toml` file will include the content below.
+You can edit the `Ballerina.toml` file to change the org name, package name and version as you prefer.

 ```toml
 [package]